How to Have a Healthy New Year

 5. Invest in yourself

-Full disclaimer: I am a personal trainer – which means I know just how much value a personal trainer provides their clients.
+Full disclaimer: I am a personal trainer – which means I know just how much value a trainer provides their clients.

 Ask yourself this:

 Personal trainers, registered dietitians, and therapists aren’t fairy godmothers, and they don’t take all the hard work from you.
-But they can make achieving your healthy new year goals much simpler, more attainable, and way less stressful.
+But they can make achieving your healthy New Year goals much simpler, more attainable, and way less stressful.

 Likewise, courses and ebooks on exercise and proper nutrition can also be the difference between attaining your goals or saying, “Well, there’s always next year.”
 They’re also a great low-cost option.